GautamGupta/bb-legacy-plugins/wordpress-bbpress-syncronization/trunk/readme.txt

 Tags: wordpress, post, comment, integration, forum, syncronization, sync, synchronization Requires at least: 1.0alpha6
 Tested up to: 1.0.1
-Stable tag: 0.7.5
+Stable tag: 0.7.6

 Sync your WordPress comments to bbPress forum and back.

 == Description ==

-**YOU NEED TO SET UP SAME PLUGIN FOR BBPRESS TOO!**
+**YOU NEED TO SET UP SAME PLUGIN FOR WORDPRESS TOO!**

 **WordPress part may be downloaded [here](http://wordpress.org/extend/plugins/wordpress-bbpress-syncronization/)**

 When you post comment to WordPress it automatically mirroring in bbPress and back.
-See ChangeLog section to know about new hot features
+See ChangeLog section to know about new hot features.
+Please note that plugin permissions must be 755 (rwxr-xr-x) or at lease 750 (rwxr-x---)

 REQUIREMENTS: